 Research by design, design by research; we believe in the power of design and use design as a tool for communication and testing of theory.
 It makes projects and processes tangible and helps the interaction with peer groups.
 It is faster, cost effective and project funds are not finished before a design result has surfaced.

 Open source, sharing; as an NGO with a public goal, we aim to share all project results and outcomes publicly to contribute to the general knowledge on sustainable urban development with a specific focus on Africa.

 Accumulating expertise; our experience in design, planning and activism related to Africa’s built environment spans over 30 years providing a fruitful basis for our services – and it keeps expanding.

 Proactive in project creation; we are always looking for innovative challenges and opportunities that contribute to the development of sustainable urban development.
 We take initiatives to build alliances, partnerships and start projects with the aim to support this.

-The leadership of AAmatters is comprised of the director Berend van der Lans and four associates (key members with specific focus areas and responsibilities): Amélie Chauvin, Marie Morel, Alexandra Papadaki and Iga Perzyna.
-The group is responsible for the development of mid- and long-term policies and meets every second week to discuss ongoing affairs, what projects to take on, review general operations and strategy.
-The daily management of AAmatters is in the hands of the director.
+AAMatters’ team is composed of a director; Berend van der Lans and five associates: Iga Perzyna, Amélie Chauvin, Marie Morel, Alexandra Papadaki and Franka van Marrewijk.
+The team meets regularly to discuss ongoing affairs, what projects to take on and to develop and review general operations and strategies.
+The daily management of the AAMatters is in the hands of a smaller executive team.

-The Supervisory Board oversees and advises on the organization and ensures the maintenance of AAmatters’ mission.
+The Supervisory Board oversees and advises on the organization and makes sure that AAmatters’ mission and objectives are upheld.
 The Board is consulted on a regular basis (at least bi-annually) and approves policies, budgets and the accountancy.
 The Supervisory Board is comprised of: